viharhp/fish-species-prediction/README.md

 3. Prepare your fish data in a CSV file.
 The CSV file should have columns: "Weight," "Length1," "Length2," "Length3," "Height," "Width," and "Species."

-4. Train the machine learning model using your fish data.
-Edit the `train_model.py` script with the path to your CSV file and the appropriate model training code.
-Then, run the script to train the model and save it to a file named `fish_species_model.joblib`:
+4. The `app.py` file contains code for training the machine learning model using the fish data.
+Edit the script with the path to your CSV file and the appropriate model training code.
+Then, run the script to train the model and save it to a file named `fish_species_model.pkl`:

-` python train_model.py `

 5. Ensure you have the trained model file (`fish_species_model.joblib`) in the project directory.